sait-wbdv/sample-code/backend/npm/hello-moment/README.md

 3. Navigate to this directory using your terminal.
 4. Initialize a new NPM project with the following command:

-    ```shell
         $ npm init -y
-    ```

-    - `-y` skips the set up questions; defaults are fine for now.
+    `-y` skips the set up questions; defaults are fine for now.

 5. A `package.json` file was created in the current directory.
 This directory is now an NPM project.
 See: [Anatomy of a `package.json` File](https://www.digitalocean.com/community/tutorials/nodejs-package-json) on Digital Ocean for a description of the items in this file.
-6. Install nodemon with the following command:
+6. Install Express with the following command:

     ```shell
-    $ npm install nodemon --save-dev
+    $ npm i nodemon --save-dev
     ```

     - `--save-dev` adds nodemon as a development dependency in `package.json` since it is not needed for the production server.
-    - Note: `server.js` does not need `nodemon` to run.
-Developer dependencies often fall into the quality-of-life bucket.
 7. A `node-modules` directory was created in the current directory.
-This is where npm will store your dependencies.
+This is where NPM will store your dependencies.
-8. To run `server.js` with nodemon, enter the following terminal command:
+8. To run your application in "development" mode (so that nodemon), run the following command in your terminal:

     ```shell
     $ nodemon server.js